This Fact Sheet is not relevant in your region

 You may be able to get a grant or a loan to help with insulation, draught proofing, central heating and other energy-saving measures through the Affordable Warmth Obligation Check with your supplier.

 Getting the best energy deal

 You might be able to save some money by switching to another supplier.
 This may work out cheaper, particularly if you have both gas and electricity from the same supplier.
 If you owe money, you may not be accepted by a new supplier but you should be allowed to switch if you have a pre-payment meter and owe less than £500.
 There are a number of independent internet price comparison sites that can help you find the best deal.
-Contact the Citizens Advice consumer helpline on 0808 223 1133 for a list of authorised companies, or check the list on the Ofgem website www.ofgem.gov.uk.
+Contact Advice Direct Scotland's energy advice service on 0808 196 8660 for a list of authorised companies, or check the list on the Ofgem website www.ofgem.gov.uk.

 Help from gas and electricity companies

 Some energy companies have set up trust funds that may be able to help you pay your energy bills if you are in financial difficulties.
 Ask your energy company if they run a scheme or contact us for details.
 You can also download a guide called Help with Water and Energy Bills from the Auriga Services Ltd website www.aurigaservices.co.uk.